EXOLAB-Intention/EXOLAB-Server/README.md

 ### 2. Clean up unnecessary CUDA-related packages

-Before using this YAML file on the server, you shold remove any lines containing the cuda-related packages.
+Before using this YAML file on the server, you should remove any lines containing the cuda-related packages.
    ```bash
    grep -vE 'cuda|cudnn|nccl' myenv.yml > myenv_clean.yml
    ```